filecoin-project/specs/mining.md

     // PledgeBytes is the amount of space being offered by this miner to the network PledgeBytes BytesAmount

+    // Collateral is locked up filecoin the miner has available to commit to storage.
+    // When miners commit new sectors, tokens are moved from here to 'ActiveCollateral'
+    // The sum of collateral here and in activecollateral should equal the required amount
+    // for the size of the miners pledge.
+    Collateral TokenAmount

-    // Collateral is the total amount of filecoin this miner has locked up Collateral TokenAmount
+    // ActiveCollateral is the amount of collateral currently committed to live storage ActiveCollateral TokenAmount

     // Sectors is the set of all sectors this miner has committed Sectors SectorSet